DrafaKiller/TokenParser-dart/README.md

 grammar.add( ... );
 ```

+Lexemes can tokenize an input by themselves,
+but it's often more consistent to group the lexemes in a grammar.

+That way allowing the use of **references and main lexeme**.
+Adding any lexeme to a grammar will effectively bind them together,
+along with a name, and resolves any **self-references**.

-### Parsing
+### Parsing an input

-The grammar is used for parsing any input, which will tokenize it, taking into account all the lexemes defined previously.
+The grammar is used for parsing any input, which will tokenize it,
+taking into account all the lexemes previously added.

-Parse an input using `.parse(String input)` method.
+Parse an input using `.parse(String input, { Lexeme? main })` method.

 ```dart
 final grammar = Grammar(...);